kian1991/micro-url/infra/README.md

 This directory contains the Terraform configuration for the **Micro-URL** project.
 The structure is fully modular so that individual components can be developed, reused, and maintained independently.

+## SSL
+SSL certificates are managed through AWS Certificate Manager (ACM) to ensure secure communication over HTTPS.
+The certificates cover both the root domain and its subdomains using a wildcard certificate.
+The provisioning process involves requesting certificates in ACM, validating domain ownership via DNS, and then attaching the validated certificates to the Application Load Balancer (ALB) within the Terraform configuration.

+### Manual Steps to Request and Validate ACM Certificates:

+1. **Request Certificates:**
+   - Log in to the AWS Management Console and navigate to ACM.
+   - Request a public certificate for your root domain (e.g., `example.com`) and a wildcard domain (e.g., `*.example.com`).
+   - Choose DNS validation as the method for proving domain ownership.

+2. **Validate Domain Ownership:**
+   - After requesting the certificates, ACM will provide DNS CNAME records.
+   - Add these CNAME records to your domain’s DNS configuration.
+   - Wait for ACM to validate the records automatically; this may take some time.

+3. **Attach Certificates to ALB in Terraform:**
+   - Once the certificates are issued, note their ARN values.
+   - In the Terraform `alb` module, update the listener configuration to reference the ACM certificate ARNs.
+   - Apply the Terraform changes to attach the certificates to the ALB listeners, enabling HTTPS traffic.

+Following these steps ensures secure, trusted SSL/TLS encryption for your Micro-URL services.

 ## Structure
 ```